2021 Colombian protests: Pereira firearm attack

 On the night of 5 May, in Pereira, a firearm attack against protesters by an unknown individual occurred.
 A crowd began to disperse on the viaduct at around 6 in the afternoon, and a small group of people remained.
-The protesters were blocking the viaduct, a 700-meter bridge that connects the municipalities of Dosquebradas and Pereira.
+The protesters were blocking the César Gaviria Trujillo Viaduct, a 700-meter bridge that connects the municipalities of Dosquebradas and Pereira.
 According to witnesses, a motorcycle approached and 8 shots were fired.
 3 people were injured: Lucas Villa, Andrés Felipe Castaño (who is a minor) and Javier Darío Clavijo.
 The attackers then fled the scene.
 Some videos show student Lucas Villa protesting that same day in the morning, shouting "they are killing us", a phrase popularized in the demonstrations.
 Several videos show Lucas Villa as a protester who danced, and even shook hands with members of ESMAD.
 Minutes before the attack, recorded on video, Lucas and another person receive a soda and a package of meals.
 However, between 1 and 8 seconds of the video, a green laser is seen on Lucas's body.
 At second 10, a purple laser points at his head.
 Some witnesses claim that Lucas was followed up.

 Lucas Villa gave a speech later.
 A video was posted on social media.
 The last words of the speech were "The ignorant, the stubborn, the sleeping, wake up."
 17 seconds later, the sound of a motorcycle is heard and a cry that said "son of a bitch" is heard, and then 8 shots are fired.
 According to a witness, "the one who shoots arrived on a Biwis motorcycle.
 The only thing I saw were the fireworks.
 They got into the roundabout next to the viaduct, attacked at point-blank range and went that way.
 The man said: 'For fagots, for blocking.'”
 Seconds later an ambulance is heard passing in the direction of Pereira.
-Two witnesses told La Silla Vacía that they called to attend the injured, but that the vehicle did not stop.
+Two witnesses told La Silla Vacía that they called to attend to the injured, but that the vehicle did not stop.

 Lucas Villa was considered "a peaceful activist and was seen in all the demonstrations singing, dancing", according to his aunt.
 He later became a symbol during protests.
 Social networks of individuals close to Villa indicated that he was possibly brain dead.

 The Secretary of Government of Pereira, Álvaro Arias Vélez, offered a reward of up to 50 million pesos for those who give information to the authorities that allow them to find those responsible for the attack.
 The reward later went up to 100 million pesos.

 Andrés Felipe Castaño, who is a minor and received four shots, is in serious health.
 Little is known about Javier David Clavijo, another wounded man, but it is known that he is also in serious condition.